mscode2112/sp-landing-page/content/blog/blog5/index.md

 ---
 path: "/blog5"
-title: "Google loves a video on your website.
+title: "Google Loves Videos on your website.
 Do you?"
 date: "15 December 2022"
 featuredimage:
     src: "./blog5.png"